hazyone/spring-security-rest-ldap-jwt/README.md

  * Docker (in case you need an openldap container)

 ### LDAP Settings
 Change your settings inside application.yml if you need an external LDAP server.
+In this case you have to set:
+- `url` parameter to external ldap url
-In this case you have to set managerDn parameter to uid only string (without RDN, just username)
+- `managerDn` parameter to uid only string (without RDN, just username)

+Also you can switch obtaining user groups mechanism with `memberOfSearch`, so
+- `false` triggers default spring ldap group retrieving
+- `true` triggers `CustomLdapAuthoritiesPopulator`, in this case groups retrieving from memberof attribute

+Check your ldap server has memberof layer provider.
+Internal ubnoundid-ldap does not support this option

 ### Usage examples
 - GET request to restricted path with no JWT